 Everything For the Gospel

-Think Eternity puts on multiple conferences, outreaches and events each year in various cities bringing together hundreds of churches around the gospel for unified prayer, training, and outreach.
+Think Eternity puts on multiple live events each year in various cities bringing together hundreds of churches, and thousands of people around the gospel.

 Matt has been taking dozens of speaking invitations each year for over a decade in a variety of denominational and generational settings.

-Matt shares regularly on Christian radio, and has been a guest on dozens of Christian radio stations across the nation.
+Matt shares regularly on Christian radio, and has been a guest on dozens of stations across the nation.

-Our team ministers to more than half a million followers daily through social media.
+Our team ministers to more than half million followers on social media daily.

 Matt Brown & Think Eternity have been featured on The Bible App, Bible Gateway, CATALYST, The Christian Post, LifeWay, Focus on the Family, The Willow Creek Association, ChurchLeaders.com, Pastors.com, The Gospel Coalition and other leading Christian ministries.

 Matt and Michelle Brown's heritage is one of rich spiritual DNA and a strong picture of many Christian denominations coming together.

 It is no wonder their passion is to unify churches and denominations around the cross, and carrying the message of the Gospel to those outside the Church.

 Matt's ethnic heritage includes Italian Catholics who were known for praying for their future ancestors, and German Mennonnites, including one ancestor who served as the first missionary to China for the Anabaptist Mennonite movement in 1909 and even spent time in prison for spreading the Gospel.